 We are managed by SFTY Manager, LLC, a wholly-owned subsidiary of iStar, our largest stockholder, pursuant to a management agreement.
 We have no employees and rely on our manager to provide all services necessary for our operations.
-As of August 6, 2019, iStar owned 20,758,893 shares or approximately 67% of our outstanding common stock.
-Concurrently with the completion of this offering, we will sell to iStar, in a private placement, which we refer to as the "concurrent iStar placement," 6,000,000 shares of common stock at the public offering price per share.
-Immediately after giving effect to this offering and the concurrent iStar placement, iStar will own approximately 66.9% of our outstanding common stock.
+As of March 16, 2020, iStar owned 31,682,979 shares or approximately 66.2% of our outstanding common stock.
+Concurrently with the completion of this offering, we will sell to iStar, in a private placement, a number of shares of common stock equal to 66% of the total number of shares of common stock sold in this offering and the concurrent iStar placement (excluding any shares sold pursuant to the option to purchase additional shares described herein) or, if less, shares of common stock with an aggregate purchase price of \$80 million, in either case at the public offering price per share and subject to rounding.
+Immediately after giving effect to this offering and the concurrent iStar placement, iStar will own approximately 66.2% of our outstanding common stock.
 We are party to a stockholder's agreement with iStar that, among other things, limits iStar's discretionary voting power with respect to its shares of our common stock to 41.9% of the voting power of our outstanding common stock, and requires that iStar vote all its shares that exceed 41.9% of our outstanding common stock in the same proportion as votes cast by our stockholders other than iStar.